soxueren/atsd/api/data/messages/stats-query.md

 ## Description

-Retrieve message counters for the specified filters as series.
+Retrieve message counters as series for the specified filters.

 If period aggregation is enabled, the series contains the number of messages in each period.
-Otherwise, the series contains the total number of messages within the specified timespan.
+Otherwise, the series contains the total number of messages within the specified interval.

 ## Request